 If you’re tired of the same old chicken and broccoli routine for your meal prep, try swapping in asparagus, instead!
 It’s easy to roast in the oven, and it actually offers more antioxidants than broccoli.
 “They’re also an excellent source of vitamin A, good source of fiber, vitamin C, and iron,” Fiorenza adds.

 If you want to get creative, try asparagus in this this low carb breakfast recipe!

 One cup straight will give you just over 5 grams of carbs.
-There are a nearly endless number of ways to enjoy it, so get started with some of these recipes!
+There are a nearly endless number of ways to enjoy it, so get started!

 A member of the cabbage family, one cup of broccoli will only set you back 6 grams of carbs, and it will give you tons of nutritional goodness like fiber, potassium, and riboflavin.

 “It’s great served raw, blanched, stir fried, or turned into broccoli rice,” Fiorenza says.
 And if you’re having trouble getting your kids (or yourself!) to enjoy this green machine, try sneaking them into broccoli tots for a delicious and healthy snack.